roylouislgarcia/roylouislgarcia.github.io/_posts/2018-11-17-scripting-comparison-bash-powershelll.markdown

 ---
 layout: post
-title:  "Simple Comparison: Bash versus Powershell"
+title:  "Simple Comparison: Bash versus PowerShell"
 categories: tutorial scripting
 permalink: /:categories/:year/:title
 ---

+This is just a simple glimpse into how I use Bash scripts and/or PowerShell scripts on my Windows 10 machine to automate my workflow, or atleast run a scripts to do more than one thing at a time.

-On my windows machine, I normally start my terminal emulator, _cmder_, as either a Bash admin or Powershell admin.
+I normally start my console emulator, _cmder_, as a Bash admin, but I also open a new _cmder_ window/tab as a PowerShell admin.

 <img src="/assets/images/tutorials/cmderinit.png" width="500px"/>

-As you can see from the above image, from the _cmder_ folder, I wrote the following scripts to quickly set me up for work:
+As you can see from the above image, I wrote the following scripts to quickly set me up for work:
-1. change my directory on _cmder_ to the TARGET folder
+1. change my directory from the _cmder_ to one of my destination work folders: my product reviews, local git repositories, and nodejs development folder.
-2. open that folder in Sublime
+2. open the destination folder in Sublime
-3. open that folder in Windows Explorer
+3. open the destination folder in Windows Explorer
-4. show the path to the current( which is also the TARGET) directory
+4. show the path to the current (which was also the destination) folder

 Here is the simple PowerShell script: